 Support groups are powered by the sharing of common experiences and concerns.
 They are a collective exchange where you may find answers to your individual questions.
 A place to find others who know what it's like, where you're not alone.
 This safe environment sets the stage for mutual support and encouragement, comfort, information exchange and positive feedback.
 This atmosphere can also provide personal growth, closer inter-personal relationships and increased self-esteem.

-SB&H Support Groups meet periodically as the need arises.
+Hydrocephalus Canada Support Groups meet periodically as the need arises.
 Currently, the Association facilitates an active support group for Adults with Hydrocephalus.
-They meet each month by phone and in person at the SB&H offices.
+They meet 4 times per year by phone and in person at the Hydrocephalus Canada offices.

 For upcoming Adult Hydrocephalus Support group meeting dates please visit our SB&H events calendar.